k8s-live-migration-AY2526/live-pod-migration/README.md

 A Kubernetes-native controller that enables live migration of running pods between cluster nodes using CRIU (Checkpoint/Restore In Userspace) technology.
 The system performs checkpoint operations on source nodes and restores pod state on destination nodes while preserving process memory, file descriptors, and application state.

-Note that the documention on this page might not be up-to-date.
-A summary of this project (as of March 2026) is attached [here](https://docs.google.com/document/d/1ZVfnZeKAxfwW873oCq-5oaHG73-I7a3ynwKDx3fslcg/edit?usp=sharing)

 ## Description

 The Live Pod Migration Controller implements a complete control-plane and node agent architecture for migrating stateful workloads across Kubernetes cluster nodes.
+It uses a phased approach and delegates specialized tasks to dedicated controllers.
 It provides three main capabilities:

 **🔄 Container-Level Checkpointing**: Create point-in-time snapshots of individual containers within pods, capturing process state, memory contents, and file descriptors.